She Ventures and He Wins: "A Young Woman"

-The author of She Ventures and He Wins amasses almost as much intrigue as the play itself.
-The name "Ariadne" is pseudonym modeled after the Greek goddess.
-Ariadne, the Greek goddess, is the daughter of King Minos of Crete and the wife of Dionysus.
+The true identity of the author of She Ventures and He Wins has generated as much intrigue as the play itself.
+While academics have speculated, there has been no solid evidence linking "Ariadne" to a historical person.
+The author's pseudonym of "Ariadne" is probably drawn from the novel The Fair Extravagant on which this play is based, where the name of the main character is "Ariadne".

+Ariadne, a goddess in Greek mythology, is the daughter of King Minos of Crete and the wife of Dionysus.
 While already married to Dionysus, Ariadne fell in love with Theseus who help her by promising to take her to Athens as his wife.
 She gave him two special gifts, a sword and a clue of thread, to find a way back from the Cnossian Labyrinth after killing the Minotaur.
 She give Theseus the information that he needs to defeat the Minotaur.
 Ariadne is seen as a very progressive tale because of the strength that she shows compared to other female characters at the time the myth began.

 The author Ariadne was a very strong, successful woman who broke the conventions of the time so much so that not only does she write under a pseudonym, but even her pseudonym was not included in the original publication.
 The writer of the epilogue of She Ventures and He Wins, Peter Motteux, tried to capitalize on the play by discrediting Ariadne.